Under normal circumstances, chickens are naturally intended to lay eggs every 24-27 hours, and as they age, that number will naturally decline.

 Though the number of eggs will decrease over the years, they will continue to produce eggs for as many as 7 years, making them more productive in the long run.

-Calcium-rich feed is a key part of your chickens’ diet and a big factor in egg production.
+Calcium and protein-rich feed is a key part of your chickens’ diet and a big factor in egg production.

 However, it is not uncommon for free range chickens to have access to food scraps while roaming.